hgamboa/nova-adv-inst/Lab 5 - pyFirmata.md

 ## Setting up your Arduino for Firmata

 * Open arduino IDE (using your laptop)
-* Connect Arduno board via USB cable (A-B usb cable) to your laptop
+* Connect Arduino board via USB cable (A-B usb cable) to your laptop

 * Set connection on **tools** menu:
   - Check that **board** sub menu is "Arduino Uno"